Great Dane Lifespan: How Long Do Great Danes Live?

 Scientists don’t know why, but they do know that huge dogs seem to age faster than tiny ones.

-Aside from scientific uncertainties, Great Danes are susceptible to several health issues that can reduce their lives.
+Unfortunately, scientists have found that larger dogs seem to age faster than smaller ones, although they’re not certain why.
+However, aside from scientific uncertainties, Great Danes are susceptible to several health issues that can also reduce their lifespan.
 We cover a few of them below.

 Bloat

-The Great Dane is prone to bloat, a potentially fatal illness caused by stomach twisting and blood supply being cut off.
-Bloat recurrence is common in dogs, so ask your vet about bloat symptoms and how to avoid it if you own a Great Dane.
+The Great Dane is prone to bloat, a potentially fatal illness caused by stomach twisting and the blood supply being cut off.
+Bloat recurrence is common in dogs, and symptoms include a hard, swollen belly, restlessness, and retching without vomiting.
+So, if your Great Dane exhibits any of these symptoms, then it’s important to seek veterinary help immediately.

 Cardiomyopathy